camunda/camunda-tf-rosa/tmp/README.md

 #### Export the services using subctl

-In order to access the different services from each cluster, we need to export them:
+To enable inter-cluster service communication, you need to export the services from each cluster.
+This allows services in one cluster to be accessed from the other cluster.
 ```bash
 echo "Exporting services from $CLUSTER_0 in $CAMUNDA_NAMESPACE_0 using subctl"